 The Florida Aquarium in Tampa offers divers a rare chance to plunge into the aquarium’s largest tank filled with sharks, moray eels, barracuda, a green sea turtle and more.
 Not only are these specimens plentiful (1000+ fish in the tank!) and beautiful, but they have been around divers enough to shed their natural fears and let their personalities shine through.
 I might hold back on that catchphrase now that I have really experienced diving in an aquarium.

 Preparing to Dive with Sharks at The Florida Aquarium

-Tampa is an easy day trip from my home in Orlando, so I drove out following an early breakfast.
+Tampa is an easy day trip from Orlando, my home base, so I drove out following an early breakfast.
 I met up with Katie (@travellingspud, The Traveling Spud) who helped set the trip up.
 We arrived shortly before they opened at 9:30, and we were shown to our changing room.
 We felt like royalty with our names on our locker and all the gear sized out and waiting for us.
 They would have let me use my own mask, but it was a casualty of the early morning start and spent the trip hanging out on my kitchen table.
 No worries, they had everything provided for us.
 After suiting up, we headed down to the base of the coral reef tank for our dive briefing.

 Much like shark diving in Playa Del Carmen, this dive briefing didn’t feel the need to stress safety issues with the sand tiger sharks or nurse sharks that were waiting for us in the tank.
 The animal we needed to be on the lookout for was Flip, the rescued resident green sea turtle who ruled the tank.
 Our dive masters warned us that he always gets what he wants, and we should just let him pass by us if he comes near.
 With that, we went back upstairs to enter the tank.